rajatchopra/routing_data_structure_changes/README.md

 A service could be part of many routes, so we have two basic structures -
 ```
 ServiceAliasConfig <-> corresponds to a Route
-ServiceUnit <- corresponds to a Service, but also has one extra field that contains all the ServiceAliasConfigs(routes) that it is part of.
+ServiceUnit <- corresponds to a Service, but also holds how many Routes point to it
 ```
+ServiceUnit has one special field that contains all the ServiceAliasConfigs(routes) that it is part of:
 ```
 type ServiceUnit {
  ..